csmangum/portfolio/Mugshots/README.md

 # Attempts

 ## First Run
-With my first attempt at generating mugshots, I went with a relativlet simple approach to first understand the architecture of a generator/descriminator.
+With my first attempt at generating mugshots, I went with a relatively simple approach to first understand the architecture of a Generator (**G**) and Discriminator (**D**).
 I used PyTorch to match the original design in the introductory paper that described the novel approach.
-I did not achieve great results in this first run and came to a point at about 700 epochs where the gradients between the D and G continually diverged.
+I did not achieve great results in this first run and came to a point at about 700 epochs where the gradients between the **D** and **G** continually diverged.

 **Details:**
 * Image size: 64x64